 Red Teaming and How it Works

-Red teaming is a proactive, strategic evaluation of an organization’s cybersecurity defenses.
+What is red teaming?
+It is a proactive, strategic evaluation of an organization’s cybersecurity defenses.
 By simulating realistic cyber threats, red teaming uncovers potential weaknesses that could be exploited by cybercriminals.
 The main goal of a red team is to provide an unbiased assessment of a company’s security posture, adopting the tactics and strategies of potential adversaries.

 This approach helps organizations identify blind spots, reveal hidden risks, and test the effectiveness of their current security controls.